princiya/princiya-blog/src/pages/ace-your-outreachy-application/index.md

 ## What is Outreachy

 [Outreachy](https://www.outreachy.org/apply/) supports diversity in open source & free software and provides 3 months paid remote internships.
-Interns are paid an internship stipend of $5,500 USD + $500 USD travel stipend to attend conferences or events.
+Interns are paid a stipend of $6000 USD.

 https://twitter.com/princi_ya/status/900247719985524737